Common & Glossy Buckthorn

 Remember to clean your shoes after hiking and keep pets on a leash to avoid further spread.

-Use native species when gardening on your property.
+Use native or non-invasive species when gardening on your property.

 Early Detection is Key